-Emma Dean, the former professional cyclist is declared and crowned as the winner of MasterChef Australia 2013, placed at the first position.
+Emma Dean, the former professional cyclist is declared and crowned as the winner of MasterChef Australia 2013.

 Dean, stood up to first position with a score of 85 over a total of 3 rounds, leading Tapp just by 4 points.

 “I just can’t believe it, it really hasn’t sunk in yet,” said the 35-year old.

 “The whole experience feels like a dream, what a roller-coaster.

 “I’m really privileged to have been able to share this with Lynton, who’s become a wonderful friend.

 “I can’t wait to head out into the food world and make this restaurant a reality.”

 Dean dreamt of opening a restaurant with her partner.
 She has purchased a second hand kitchen in advance and is now searching for some space in which she can open her own restaurant.